nutanix/nai-llm/README.md

 ## Custom Model Support

-We provide the capability to generate a MAR file with custom models and start an inference server using it with Torchserve.<br />
+We provide the capability to generate a MAR file with custom models and start an inference server using it with Torchserve.
+A model is recognised as a custom model if it's model name is not present in the model_config file.<br />

 ### Generate MAR file for custom model
 To generate the MAR file, run the following: